FDNS(1) fdns man page FDNS(1)

 --nofilter

-installed in /etc/fdns directory.
+/etc/fdns directory.

 --proxies